Fair Resource Allocation in Weakly Coupled Markov Decision Processes: MODEL SIMULATOR

 By choosing the initial distribution as $\cmu$, the optimal solution $q_{\phi}(\x, \u), \forall \x, \u$ is equivalent to the optimal solution to the corresponding weakly coupled MDP under the transformation $\phi$.

-\section{Model simulator}
+\section{MODEL SIMULATOR}

-{In the learning setting, the deep RL agent interacts with a simulated environment through a model simulator (Algorithm \ref{alg:simulation}), which leads to the next states $\x'$ and the average reward $\bR$ across all coupled MDPs.}
+{In the learning setting, the deep RL agent interacts with a simulated environment through a model simulator (Algorithm \ref{alg:simulation}), which leads to the next state $\x'$ and the average reward $\bR$ across all coupled MDPs.}

-\section{Experimental Design}
+\section{EXPERIMENTAL DESIGN}

-\subsection{Parameter setting}
+\subsection{Parameter Setting}

-This section details the construction of the components used to generate the test instances based on \cite{akbarzadeh2019restless}, including cost function, transition matrix, and reset probability.
-This experiment uses a synthetic data generator implemented on our own that considers a system with $S$ states and binary actions ($A=2$).
-There are two possible actions: operate (passive action 0) or replace (active action 1).
+This section details the construction of the components used to generate the test instances based on \cite{akbarzadeh2019restless}, including the cost function, the transition matrix, and the reset probability.
+This experiment uses a synthetic data generator implemented on our own that considers a system with $S$ states and binary actions ($A=2$), where the two possible actions are to operate or to replace.
 After generating the cost matrix of the size $\Sn \cdot \An \cdot N$, we normalize the costs to the range [0, 1] by dividing each entry by the maximum cost over all state action pairs.
 This ensures that the discounted return always falls within the range $[0, \frac{1}{1-\gamma}]$.

-\textbf{Cost function \quad } The cost function $c(s)$ for $s \in [S]$ can be defined in five ways, each representing a different cost structure associated with each state: \begin{itemize} \item \textbf{Linear}: In this case, the cost function $c(s)=s-1$ increases linearly with the state, which means higher states (worse conditions) incur higher costs. \item \textbf{Quadratic}: The cost function $c(s)=(s-1)^2$ applies a more severe penalty for higher states compared to linear cost function. \item \textbf{Exponential}: The cost function $c(s)=e^{s-1}$ imposes exponentially increasing costs. \item \textbf{Ratio of the Replacement Cost Constant (RCCC)}: The cost function $1.5 (S-1)^2$ is constant and based on a ratio of 1.5 to the maximum quadratic cost. \item \textbf{Random}: The cost function $c(s)$ is generated randomly within a specified range of [0,1]. \end{itemize}
+\textbf{Cost function \quad } The cost function $c(s)$ for $s \in [S]$ can be defined in five ways: 1) \textit{Linear}: $c(s)=s-1$, where the cost increases linearly with the state index; 2) \textit{Quadratic}: $c(s) = (s - 1)^2$ with a more severe penalty for higher states compared to the linear case; 3) \textit{Exponential}: $c(s)=e^{s-1}$, which leads to exponentially increasing costs; 4) \textit{Replacement Cost Constant Coefficient (RCCC)}: $c(s) = 1.5 (S - 1)^2$, which is based on a constant ratio of 1.5 to the maximum quadratic cost; 5) \textit{Random}: $c(s)$ is randomly generated within the range [0,1].

 \textbf{Transition function \quad } The transition matrix for the deterioration action is constructed as follows.
-Once the machine reaches the $S$-th state, it remains in that state indefinitely until being reset by an active action with a probability of 1.
-For the $s$-th state $s \in [S-1]$, the probability of remaining in the same state at the next step is given by a model parameter $p_m \in [0, 1]$, and the probability to the $s+1$-th state is denoted by $1-p_m$.
+Once the machine reaches the $S$-th state, it remains in that worst state indefinitely until being successfully reset by a replacement action.
+For the $s$-th state $s \in [S-1]$, the probability of remaining in the same state at the next step is given by a model parameter $p_m \in [0, 1]$, and the probability of transitioning to the $(s+1)$-th state is $1-p_m$.

 \textbf{Reset probability \quad } When a replacement occurs, there is a probability $p_s$ that the machine successfully resets to the first state, and a corresponding probability $1-p_s$ of failing to be repaired and following the deterioration rule.
 In our experiments, we only consider a pure reset to the first state with probability 1.